syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### Checkbox items

-You can render the built-in `CheckBox` Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `CheckBox`.
-You can also customize the CheckBox item using the [RibbonCheckBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/), which provides options such as `labelPosition`, `label`, `checked` and more.
+You can render the built-in checkBox Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `CheckBox`.
+You can also customize the checkBox item using the [RibbonCheckBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/), which provides options such as `labelPosition`, `label`, `checked` and more.

 #### Checkbox state